RahulSDeshpande/tyriar.github.io/_posts/2014-03-08-implementing-loops-in-less.md

 ---
 layout      : post
+draft : 1
-title       : Implementing loops in LESS CSS tags        : [CSS, LESS] preview     : /images/2014/03/07/logo.png socialimage : /images/2014/03/07/logo.png
+title       : Implementing loops in LESS tags        : [CSS, LESS] preview     : /images/2014/03/08/logo.png
+socialimage : /images/2014/03/08/logo.png
 primarytag  : LESS
 intro       : This article looks at how to implement for loops in LESS, which is harder than it would seem unfortunately.
 ---

 The LESS pre-processor doesn't actually have a for loop, or even a while loop.
-Instead it has the ability to simulate them with a feature called *guard expressions*, which is a mixin that will only execute if a given condition passes.
+Instead it has the ability to simulate them with a feature called [*guard expressions*][1], which is a mixin that will only execute if a given condition passes.

 <!--prettify lang=css-->
     .optional-style(@switch) when (@switch) {